yousefhejazi/powershell-profile/README.md

 and after we done this we can use a much for simple command "Get-PublicIP" and it will show us our ip adress.

+and i solved this with help from Chatgbt.